BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The classical way of classifying voice makes use of weight and output.
-Bruno makes his voice seem more massive with his singing style than his real voice.
-So, people mistake his voice to be a full-lyric tenor because of his throaty voice placement.
-If he is a full-lyric tenor, his voice should sound more mature and darker than a light-lyric tenor.
+Bruno makes his voice seem more massive with his singing styles than his real voice.
+So, people mistake Bruno Mars voice to be a full-lyric tenor because of his throaty voice placement.
+If he is a full-lyric tenor, his voice should sound more mature and darker than a light-lyric.

 Of course, light-lyric tenor sounds brighter and youthful, which matches Bruno’s voice far more.
-However, if he doesn’t do the throaty placement, he will reveal his true voice and its actual brightness.
-His habit of mixing chest voice and throaty vocal placement provides his voice with that youthful quality that differentiates it from full-lyric tenor.
+However, if he doesn’t do the throat placement, he will reveal his true voice and its actual brightness.
+His habit of mixing chest voice and throaty vocal placement provides Bruno Mars voice with that youthful quality that differentiates it from full-lyric tenor.

 His Musical Styles